EmilChoparinov/stock-ticker-react/README.md

 ﻿# Stock Tracker React Project

 This file contains instructions on installing dependencies, building, and running the project on localhost.
-These instructions assume that you have node installed; if this is not the case, you can go and download it here [here](https://nodejs.org/)
+These instructions assume that you have node installed; if this is not the case, you can go and download it [here](https://nodejs.org/)

 ## Features
 Responsive buttons and form controls